 Do you find yourself frustrated by life, unable to get past the wounds of your childhood, to connect with the world with passion and meaning?
 Is your organization seeking a better understanding of trauma?
 Are you a clinician seeking a deeper understanding of how to work with trauma somatically?
+Curious about somatic, or embodied, psychotherapy for trauma, individual and collective?
 Welcome.

 I can help.